‘Moonlight’ Could Miss Out On Millions After Oscars Gaffe

 The Best Picture Oscars gaffe that saw La La Land briefly named as the Best Picture winner, instead of the rightful victor Moonlight, has dominated headlines over the last week.
 Which is understandable considering it will likely go down as the most memorable moment in Academy Awards history.

-However, while you might have expected this to give both La La Land and Moonlight an Oscar bump, the latter won’t profit quite as much as expected.
+But while you might have expected this to give both La La Land and Moonlight an Oscar bump, the latter won’t profit quite as much as expected.
 Business and box experts have explained that the reason for Moonlight’s potential failure to truly profit from its Oscar triumph is down to the fact that most people are talking about the gaffe rather than the film.

 The Best Picture snafu has taken up most of the media attention that Moonlight should have received for surprisingly winning the Best Picture gong ahead of the favorite La La Land.
 Business Website Bloomberg Markets, via Metro, were the first to report about the potential effect that the incident could have on Moonlight, and they also suggested that it might not provide director Barry Jenkins with the career bump that’s reserved for such a triumph, too.